How we test pressure washers

 How well does the pressure washer clean?

-To find out how well each pressure washer cleans we wash a one-metre square patch of several different types of surface including concrete, block paving, paving slabs, stone walls and softwood decking.
+To find out how well each pressure washer cleans we wash a one-metre square patch of several different types of surface including concrete, block paving, paving slabs, and softwood decking.
 The surfaces are consistently and heavily soiled to provide a fair comparison between models, and we use the main lance and fan nozzle to clean them.

 We're looking for surfaces that are completely clean, with no traces of dirt, stains, algae or lichen left behind.
 Washers are rated lower if they leave traces of moss or weeds between slabs, or dirt in the grooves of decking.